karmaniverous/entity-client-dynamodb/guides/getting-started.md

 } from '@karmaniverous/entity-client-dynamodb';
 import { EntityManager } from '@karmaniverous/entity-manager';

-// Assume you have a value-first EntityManager; see "Type inference mental model" declare const entityManager: EntityManager<any>;
+// Assume you have a values-first (config-literal) EntityManager; see "Type inference mental model" declare const entityManager: EntityManager<any>;

 const client = new EntityClient({